Neuroventure/prework-study-guide/README.md

 ## Description

-My motivation for this project is to assist with the learning process of HTML, CSS, Git, and Javascript so that i may use it in a futurte career.
+My motivation for this project is to assist with the learning process of HTML, CSS, Git, and Javascript so that I may use it in a futurte career.
 I built this project to have a convienent and accessable place to access notes on the described topics.
 This project solves the problem of disorganization of notes by arranging all notes in one place.
 I learned the basics of HTML, Javascript, CSS and Git workflow for a future career.

 ## Installation